 - Would they think it was too premature to share this ... and advise me to wait until after my 1st trimester to even speak of babies?

-I wouldn't know until I asked... and so, I decided to start with seeing how strangers reacted before moving on to friends/family in order to "test the waters."
+I wouldn't know until I asked... and so, I decided to start with seeing how strangers reacted before moving on to friends and family in order to test the waters.

 Even though I said it in a neutral tone, all side conversations stopped; women put down whatever they were about to pop in their mouths; and all eyes were on me!